 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-During the low stage, the furnace performs at a reduced capacity as a way to maintain the preferred temperature in your home more efficiently.
-During the high stage, the furnace will instead operate at full capacity to satisfy demands for more heat.
-With a two-stage furnace, you can maintain greater energy efficiency and steady temperatures all across your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+When set to the low stage, the furnace performs at a reduced capacity as a way to maintain the chosen temperature in your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for more heat.
+With a two-stage furnace, you can experience enhanced energy efficiency and stable temperatures all across your home.

 Does a Two-Stage Furnace Function All the Time?

-A two-stage furnace does not stay on indefinitely.
-In the low stage of operation, the furnace operates at diminished capacity in order to maintain a desired temperature more efficiently within your home.
-When additional energy is needed to sustain the set temperature, the furnace shifts to its high stage and operates at full capacity.
-As a result, two-stage furnaces are powerful enough to help reduce energy costs without operating continuously.
+A two-stage furnace should not run constantly.
+In the low stage of operation, the furnace performs at limited capacity in order to maintain a desired temperature more efficiently within your home.
+When additional energy is needed to reach the set temperature, the unit will switch to its high stage and runs at full capacity.
+As a result, two-stage furnaces are proven to help reduce energy costs without operating around the clock.

-Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace works at reduced capacity to help maintain a desired level of comfort within your home.
-When additional warmth or cooling is needed, the furnace will change over to its high stage and operate at maximum capacity.
+Two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace performs at reduced capacity to help maintain a desired temperature within your home.
+When a greater demand for warmth or cooling is needed, the furnace will switch to its high stage and operate at peak capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of operation and operate either at full power or not at all.
-In other words, the furnace runs constantly in order to maintain a desired comfort level at home.
+One-stage furnaces have a single stage fan speed and operate either at full capacity or not at all.
+This means that the furnace runs constantly in order to maintain a desired temperature within your home.

 Make Your Furnace Installation Appointment with Mayeuxs AC & Heating Today

-Modern furnace technology can be confusing.
-That’s why Mayeuxs AC & Heating experts are here to help with a free, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
-Contact us at to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why Mayeuxs AC & Heating professionals are here to help with a no-obligation, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the right solution.
+Get in touch with us at (985) 764-2426 to get started today!